EdJoPaTo/grammy-inline-menu/README.md

 `columns` (Integer, optional) can be provided in order to limit the amount of buttons in one row. (default: 6)

 `maxRows` (Integer, optional) can be provided to limit the maximal rows of buttons. (default: 10)

+`setParentMenuAfter` (optional) can be set to true in order to open the parent menu instead of the current menu after the setFunc was executed.
+Only has an effect when `setFunc` is used.

 ### `menu.toggle(text, action, {setFunc, isSetFunc, hide, joinLastRow})`